-Vacuum Bell Therapy
+About Vacuum Bell Therapy for Pectus Excavatum

-Despite only being a recent innovation in the field of chest wall deformities, Vacuum Bell Therapy has gained increasing popularity amongst doctors and patients alike for the non-surgical treatment of Pectus Excavatum.
-The Vacuum Bell offers a proven, non-surgical method of Pectus Excavatum treatment.
-Below you’ll find a complete overview about Vacuum Bell Therapy, who is suitable, how to use, expected results, and side effects.
+Despite being a recent innovation in the field of chest wall deformities, Vacuum Bell Therapy has gained increasing popularity amongst doctors and patients alike as the leading non-surgical treatment for Pectus Excavatum.
+As of 2026, most Pectus specialists offer the Vacuum Bell as a non-surgical treatment method.
+According to a recent study with 47 major medical institutions, 72.4% of thoracic specialists offered Vacuum Bell Therapy as a treatment option for Pectus Excavatum.

-Eckart Klobe Vacuum Bell
+Vacuum Bell Results

 What is Vacuum Bell Therapy?